 How does the club registration process work?

-Clubs must register using the US Club Soccer online registration platform, KYCK Play.
+Clubs must register using the US Club Soccer online registration platform: KYCK Play, powered by SportsEngine.
 See more information on how to become a member.

 How can I find more information on player registration?